Rafael Devers: Minor leagues

-Boston Red Sox (2017–present)

 2017

 On July 24, 2017, Devers was promoted to the Boston Red Sox, five days after the team released Pablo Sandoval.
 On July 26, Devers collected his first major league hit, a home run off of Andrew Moore of the Seattle Mariners.
 Devers became the youngest Red Sox player (at 20 years, 275 days old) to hit a home run since Tony Conigliaro (at 20 years, 265 days old) in 1965.
 On August 13, Devers hit a ninth-inning game-tying home run off of Yankees closer Aroldis Chapman.
 Chapman's pitch was clocked at 102.8 mph, which was the fastest pitch hit for a home run since 2008, when MLB started tracking pitch velocity.
 On August 15, while playing third base, Devers initiated a triple play on a ground ball hit by Yadier Molina of the St. Louis Cardinals.
 During the regular season, Devers appeared in 58 games with the 2017 Red Sox, batting .284 with 10 home runs and 30 RBIs.
-Defensively, he started 56 games at third base and had a .906 fielding percentage.
+Defensively, he started 56 games at third base and had a .906 fielding percentage and was second among AL third basemen in errors with 14.

 In the postseason, Devers hit a two-run home run in Game 3 of the American League Division Series (ALDS) against the eventual World Series champions, the Houston Astros, giving the Red Sox their first lead in any game of the series.
 Devers became the youngest Red Sox player to homer in the postseason, and only the sixth player in MLB history to hit a home run in the playoffs before his 21st birthday, joining Mickey Mantle, Andruw Jones, Miguel Cabrera, Manny Machado, and Bryce Harper.
 In Game 4, Devers hit an inside-the-park home run, becoming the youngest MLB player (at 20 years, 350 days old) to hit one in the postseason.
 During the ALDS, Devers batted 4-for-11 (.364) with two home runs and five RBIs.